FabioYanezRomero/tabular_neo4j/README.md

   - Property assignment
   - Related entity detection
   - Relationship modeling
+- **Modular Architecture**: Well-organized codebase with clear separation of concerns
+- **Comprehensive Logging**: Detailed logging for debugging and monitoring
 - **Docker Support**: Run the application in an isolated environment with all dependencies

 ## Installation